One team. One mission.

 Research & Culture Advisor

 Dr. Gurdy is responsible for interpreting alien cultures, deciphering obscure artifacts, and quietly panicking about both.
 Brilliant, meticulous, and operating in a near-constant state of high-alert, she’s the ship’s go-to expert for all things ancient, cryptic, or likely to trigger a diplomatic incident.
-While others sleep soundly through system malfunctions, Dr. Gurdy lies awake cataloguing potential cross-species taboos and worrying that the mural we scanned last week was actually a war declaration.
-She's the nerve center of Deep Oblivion—and occasionally its nervous breakdown.

 • A black and white artistic illustration of an astronaut with a detailed spacesuit and helmet.
 The person has short, curly hair and a confident expression.